 \subsection{Experiments and Evaluation Metrics}

-Before the experiments, the seizure prediction horizon (SPH) and the seizure occurrence period (SOP) need to be defined. we follow the definitions of the SOP and SPH proposed by Maiwald et al. \cite{maiwald2004comparison}.
-SPH is the period between seizure alarm and the onset of the seizure, and SOP is the period in which seizures are predicted to occur.
-For a correct prediction, a seizure onset must be within the SOP.
-Likewise, a false alarm occurs when the prediction system returns a positive result but no seizure occurs during the SOP.
-In our experiments, for the CHB-MIT database, the SPH and SOP is set to 1 minute and 30 minutes.
-For the Kaggle database, the SPH and SOP is set to 5 minute and 60 minutes.
+Before the experiments, it is necessary to define the seizure prediction horizon (SPH) and the seizure occurrence period (SOP).
+We adopt the definitions proposed by Maiwald et al. \cite{maiwald2004comparison}.
+The SPH represents the time interval between the seizure alarm and the actual onset of seizure, while the SOP represents the period where seizures are predicted to happen.
+For a correct prediction, the seizure onset must fall within the SOP.
+If the system returns a preictal result but no seizure occurs during the SOP, then there is a false alarm.
+In our experiments, the SPH and SOP are set to 1 minute and 30 minutes for the CHB-MIT database, while for the Kaggle database, the SPH and SOP are set to 5 minutes and 60 minutes.

-For evaluation metrics, we adopt three metrics to evaluate the performance of our framework: sensitivity (Sens), false prediction rate(FPR), area under the curve (AUC).
-Sens is formulated as the proportion of seizures correctly predicted to the total number of seizures.
-FPR is formulated as the number of false alarms per hour.
-AUC is defined as the area under the receiver operating characteristic curve, which is a metric for evaluating the binary classification performance.
-Assuming that each class has the same prior probability, the random classification method can obtain an AUC of 0.5, while a perfect classifier can reach 1.0.
+Seizure prediction experiments are carried on in an event-based way or segment-based way.
+According to \cite{zhang2023distilling}, the event-based prediction is more representative of practical situations and holds greater significance in real-world applications, so we take the event-based way.
+We then apply four evaluation metrics to estimate the prediction results.
+Sensitivity (Sens) is defined as the proportion of successfully predicted seizures to all seizures.
+False prediction rate (FPR) is defined as the number of false alarms within an hour.
+Area under the curve (AUC) can reflect the quality of classification performance, where a value of 0.5 represents a random classification and a value of 1 signifies a perfect classifier.

+p-value can determine whether the prediction system demonstrates statistical superiority over a random predictor.
+According to \cite{gao2022general}, the sensitivity $S_{c}$ of chance predictor can be formulated as equation (\ref{equ:11}), where ${\lambda}_w$ represents the Poisson rate parameter, ${\tau}_{w_0}$ represents SPH and ${\tau}_w$ denotes the sum of SPH and SOP.

+Under the assumption that the prediction system successfully predicts $n$ out of $N$ seizures, the random predictor can outperform the prediction system if it correctly predicts at least $n$ seizures.
+The p-value can be calculated as below at a significant level of 0.05: